 - Grow the confidence to have more of a say in the things that matter to them;

 - Contribute to their local community through workshops, exhibitions, performances and film commissions;

-Our Total Communication approach make sure that all participants are able to express their opinions and ideas and contribute to the ongoing development of our projects and activities.
+Our Total Communication approach makes sure that all participants are able to express their opinions and ideas and contribute to the ongoing development of our projects and activities.

 Our work is centred around co-production - we level the playing field by providing everyone with the support and space they need to have an equal say.
 And we make sure that everyone has a lot of fun along the way!

 We want to see an inclusive society, where everyone gets the chance to shine.
 We’re helping to make that happen in York.